djacquel/pygmeeweb.com/README.md

 ## How this blog is done

 I use [Jekyll](https://jekyllrb.com) and some salt and pepper from all over the web.
-It was formerly running on [Github pages](https://pages.github.com/) but I now largely prefer [Netlify](https://www.netlify.com) which offers alot more functionalities.
+It was formerly running on [Github pages](https://pages.github.com/) but I now largely prefer [Netlify](https://www.netlify.com) which offers a lot more functionalities.

 Released under MIT license.
 Copyright 2013-2018 David Jacquel